mattfbacon/typst-bot/README.md

 To set up the working environment, create a directory with the following items:

-- `fonts`: Copied from the repo.
-Make sure you have Git LFS set up so the fonts are downloaded properly.
+- `fonts`: Copied from the repo. ~~Make sure you have Git LFS set up so the fonts are downloaded properly.~~ The fonts no longer use LFS due to GitHub's new transfer limits.
 - `worker`: The worker binary, copied/hardlinked from the target directory after building.
 - `bot`: The bot binary, copied/hardlinked from the target directory after building.
 (This doesn't need to be in this directory, but having everything in one place simplifies things.)